-- 12 A landscaping plan that includes the following: - a. site plans showing existing and a conceptual landscape design; - b. an assessment of the existing landscape character; - c. measures to screen any visually intrusive aspects of the development; - d. proposals to retain important landscape features and boundary treatments; and - e. maintenance proposals for existing and proposed landscaping.
+- a. site plans showing existing and a conceptual landscape design; - b. an assessment of the existing landscape character; - c. measures to screen any visually intrusive aspects of the development; - d. proposals to retain important landscape features and boundary treatments; and - e. maintenance proposals for existing and proposed landscaping.

-Business, Cluster Residential, Country Residential Infill, Cluster Live-Work, and Villa Condo.
+Business.
+Cluster Residential, Country Residential Infill.
+Cluster Live-Work, and Villa Condo.

-- Proposals for design criteria that reflect Springbank's unique character and rural setting and that covers: - a. building placement and setbacks; - b. building mass, height, and architectural appearance; - c. location and screening of parking stalls and outside storage; - d. use of appropriate landscaping and screening measures to soften the appearance of a site; - e. the design of lighting installations to minimize sky glow, light trespassand impacts on wildlife; - f. ensuring sensitivity to the development form and appearance of adjacent land uses: - g. promoting a consistent development form and theme within the local planarea; - h. maintenance of sight lines and open space, particularly for developmentadjacent to Highway 1; - i. measures to ensure the unobstructed movement of wildlife across the local plan area; - j. building design that promotes energy conservation and efficient use of land; and - k. consideration of identified gateway areas and policies of the ASP.
+- Proposals for design criteria that reflect Springbank's unique character and rural setting and that covers:

+- b. building mass, height, and architectural appearance; - c. location and screening of parking stalls and outside storage; - d. use of appropriate landscaping and screening measures to soften the appearance of a site: - e. the design of lighting installations to minimize sky glow, light trespass and impacts on wildlife; - f. ensuring sensitivity to the development form and appearance of adjacent land - g. promoting a consistent development form and theme within the local plan area; - h. maintenance of sight lines and open space, particularly for development adjacent to Highway 1: - i. measures to ensure the unobstructed movement of wildlife across the local plan - j. building design that promotes energy conservation and efficient use of land; and - k. consideration of identified gateway areas and policies of the ASP. - A storm water strategy supported by applicable technical information required by 14 the County and in line with the Springbank Master Drainage Plan.